 Snap peas, when cooked, may be introduced as soon as baby is ready to start solids, which is usually around 6 months of age.
-Whole raw pods and the peas inside them can pose a choking risk, so make sure to read our section on how to safely prepare snap peas for your child’s age and eating ability.
+Whole raw pods and the peas inside them can pose a choking risk, so make sure to read our section on how to safely prepare snap peas for a child’s age and eating ability.

 Yes.
 Snap peas are a good source of folate and vitamins B6, C, and K, which collectively support neurodevelopment, metabolism, immune function, and healthy blood clotting.
 Plus, they offer fiber for digestive health and modest amounts of iron for baby’s red blood cells.
 Lastly, snap peas are rich in antioxidants, which help support the body’s resilience against stressors.